TheFinestArtist-Archives/JAVA-Android-Learning/API Design/Version #4/Android.md

 }

 // Using with Enum
-public class Pet extends BaseObject {
+public class Pet extends Base {

    public String name;
    private String type; // This field can only be accessed by setter and getter for safety and usability